root-project/web/Manual/root_classes_data_types_and_global_variables/index.md

 -   **ROOT base classes**
    The ROOT base classes provide the core of the system.
    They are available to all other ROOT classes.
-   The ROOT base class [TObject](https://root.cern/doc/master/classTObject.html) is the mother of all ROOT objects, → see *TObject -- the ROOT base class*.
+   The ROOT base class [TObject](https://root.cern/doc/master/classTObject.html) is the mother of all ROOT objects, → see [TObject - the ROOT base class](#tobject---the-root-base-class).

 -   **Containers**
    Containers correspond to collections.
-A collection is a group of related objects that provide a flexible alternative to arrays, lists and trees. → See *ROOT collections.*
+A collection is a group of related objects that provide a flexible alternative to arrays, lists and trees. → See [ROOT collections]({{ '/Manual/root_collections' | relative_url }}).

 ### TObject - the ROOT base class